-Feeding raw bones fights bacteria on two fronts.
-The action of chewing will loosen bacteria, especially in the harder to reach areas at the back of their mouth, and the enzymes from the raw meat will fight off bacteria and freshen your dog’s breath.
+Feeding raw dog bones fights bacteria on two fronts.
+The action of long lasting chewing will loosen bacteria, especially in the harder-to-reach areas at the back of their mouth, and the enzymes from the raw meat will fight off bacteria and freshen your dog’s breath.

 6. Himalayan Yak Chews

 The toughest chew on our list is the Himalayan Yak Chews.
-It’s a thick stick of hardened yak and cow cheese that will be best suited for tough chewers.
-It will provide plenty of abrasion to remove bacteria from their teeth and will last longer than most natural chews.
+It’s a thick stack of hardened yak and cow cheese that will be best suited for tough chewers.
+It will provide plenty of abrasions to remove bacteria from their teeth and will last longer than most natural chews.

 Yak chews aren’t suitable for every dog.
-Puppies, seniors, and dogs with dental issues should avoid chewing on hard chews like this to reduce the risk of damaging their teeth.
-For adult dogs with strong teeth, they are a low-fat chew with loads of flavour.
+Puppies, seniors, and dogs with dental issues should avoid chewing on long lasting hard chews like this to reduce the risk of damaging their teeth.
+Adult dogs with strong teeth are low-fat chew with loads of flavour.

 7. Eldon's Cow Ears

-Eldon's Cow Ears are made of cartilage and are a tasty fun treat for removing plaque and tartar from your dog’s teeth.
+Eldon's Cow Ears are made of cartilage and give your dog a tasty fun treat for removing plaque and tartar from your dog’s teeth.
 For bigger breeds, a cow ear won’t be super long-lasting, but it will still stand up long enough for their teeth to benefit.

 Cow ears are inexpensive and low in calories, and they are a great daily chew that won’t contribute to unnecessary weight gain.

 Lamb horns are made of Keratin, not bone.
-While keratin is hard, it is less dense than a bone and does not pose the same risk to your dog’s teeth as a harder chew would.
-As your dog chews, the horn will begin to breakdown into small digestible pieces.
+While keratin rawhide alternatives is hard and give your dog, it is less dense than a rawhide bone and does not pose the same risk to your dog’s teeth as a harder chew would.
+As your dog chews, the horn will begin to break down into small enough to swallow digestible pieces.

-This smoked bone is made from the kneecap of a cow.
+This smoked bone comes in two sizes.
+The small is made from the kneecap of a cow, while the large tartar bone comes from the cow's shoulder.
 It’s round, solid, and covered with yummy cartilage.
-This is a recreational chew, so avoid letting your dog eat the whole thing.
-Your dog will enjoy cleaning off the bone, and they won’t even know that they are cleaning their teeth at the same time.
+This is a recreational bone, so avoid letting your dog eat the whole thing.
+Your dog will enjoy cleaning off the rawhide bones, and rawhide alternatives and they won’t even know that they are cleaning their teeth at the same time.

-Like any cooked bone, there is a risk of tooth damage, so ValuePack Tartar Bones are not suitable for puppies, seniors, and dogs with dental issues that could crack or chip their teeth while chewing.
+Rawhide alternative dog bones are an all-natural choice, but as with anything, you must weigh the pros and cons.
+Cooked bone presents a risk of tooth fracture, rawhide alternatives, so ValuePack Tartar dog bones are not suitable for puppies, seniors, and dogs with dental issues that could crack or chip their teeth while chewing.

 10. Hero Chicken Feet

 Although small, chicken feet are a great option for dogs.
-In some ways, they are like the doggy toothpick.
-They will clean hard to reach places near the back of the mouth and scrape away plaque and bacteria near the gum line.
-Hero Chicken Feet are an excellent addition to your dogs regular dental routine.
+In some ways, they are like a doggy toothpick.
+They will clean hard-to-reach places near the back of the mouth and scrape away plaque and bacteria near the gum line.
+Hero Chicken Feet are an excellent addition to your dog's regular dental routine.

 Know the Risks

 No chew is without risk.
-No matter the type, any chew that is not properly chewed, is swallowed whole or is not the appropriate size for your pet can be a choking hazard.
-When selecting a size for your dog, you can never go to big, but it’s dangerously easy to feed a chew that is too small.
+No matter the type, any chew that is not properly chewed, swallowed whole, or not the appropriate size for your pet can be a choking hazard.
+When selecting a size for your dog, you can never go too big, but it’s dangerously easy rawhide alternatives to feed a chew that is too small.

-Dog’s that tend to gulp treats, or have digestive conditions, should take extra care with natural dental chews.
-Large pieces may not breakdown or could risk damaging the softer tissues along their digestive tract.
+Dogs that tend to gulp treats made, rawhide alternatives or have gluten-free and grain free digestive conditions, should take extra care with natural dental chews.
+Large pieces may not break down or could risk damaging the softer tissues rawhide alternatives bully stick along their digestive tract.

 Always feed chews in moderation.
 Even low-fat chews add calories.
 Make sure you are balancing dental chews with their regular diet and exercise.
-This will prevent your dog from packing on the pounds or running into digestive issues.
+This will prevent your dog from packing on the gluten-free and grain free pounds or running into digestive issues.

 Lastly, never leave your dog unattended with a chew.
-Monitoring them ensures their safety and also helps you understand how they chew so that you can offer the safest and best natural chews to improve their dental health.
+Monitoring them ensures their safety and also helps you understand all rights reserved how they grain free chew so that you can offer the safest and best natural chews to improve their dental chews health.